peerawattae/final_project/README.md

-# All of my current vertion of project now in 'main' branch
+# All of my current version of project now in 'main' branch
 * how to run
   - Frist you need these following files 1.project_manage.py 2.databse.py 3.login.csv 4.person.csv 5.Project_table 6.Advisor_pending_request.csv 7.Member_pending_request
   - Then when you first run the project_manage.py if you login as a student role the program will ask you if you want to see a member pending request or you want to create a project